LeslieLopezE/WALMART-s-Store-Sales-Prediction/README.md

-# WALMART-s_Store Sales Prediction
-Analyzing WALMART's in-store markdowns and their impact on sales in different seasonal and macroeconomic conditions in US
+# WALMART's Store Sales Prediction : Analyzing WALMART's in-store markdowns and their impact on sales in different seasonal and macroeconomic conditions in US

 Executive Summary